tailcallhq/tailcallhq.github.io/outlines/working-with-graphql-scalars.md

 B. Role in data representation

-C. Manipulation of data using Scalars
+C. Data Manipulation Using Scalars

-(Example - showing how scalar enables data manipulation)
+(Example - Examples of Scalar-enabled Data Manipulation)

-## Using Scalar in Schema
+## Defining Scalar in Schema

-A. Role of Scalar in defining Schemas
+A. Role of Scalars in Schema Definition

-B. Representation of Scalar in SDL
+B. Representation of Scalar in SDL (Schema Definition Language)

-- Incorporate Scalar in Schema
+- Incorporating Scalar in Schema

-C. Integrating Scalar types in GraphQL types
+C. Integrating Scalar types in GraphQL Types

-- Specifying scalar types for fields
+- Specifying scalar Types for Fields

 ## Implementing Scalars in Queries and Mutations

-A. Retrieving data using Scalar types
+A. Retrieving Data Using Scalar Types

-- Process to retrieve specific data (step-by-step)
+- Step-by-Step Guide to Data Retrieval

-  (Example - Showing the retrieval of data in query)
+  (Example - Querying Data with Scalars)

-  (Diagram - Flowchart demonstrating the process to retrieve data in query)
+  (Diagram - Flowchart of Data Retrieval Process)

-B. Using Scalars in Mutations
+B. Using Scalars in Mutation Operations

-- Use of Scalars in Mutation Operations
+- Utilizing Scalars in Mutations

-  (Diagram - Illustrating the use of scalar types to form mutations)
+  (Diagram - Illustrating the use of scalar types in mutations)

 C. Multiple Mutation Operations using Scalar